Sweet cream pancakes are thick and fluffy and make the perfect breakfast.

 There are a few other types of cream that can be used as well

 - Whipping cream (with a fat content of around 30%).
-This can be used instead of the heavy cream as well and just brings slightly less fat to the batter.
+This can also be used instead of the heavy cream, bringing slightly less fat to the batter.

 - Single cream (with a fat content of around 20%).
 The heavy cream can be substituted with single cream.
-This doesn't result in quite as tender pancakes, but the end result still gives more flavor and better texture than if just using milk.
+This doesn’t result in quite as tender pancakes, but the result still gives more flavor and better texture than milk.

 - Half and half. (no more than 18% fat).
 If using half and half, then substitute the milk in the recipe for the half and half as well.
 Half and half is already a mixture of cream and milk.

-Add in the eggs, vanilla, cream, milk, and vinegar or lemon juice.
-Stir it all together until well-combined but don't over mix it.
+Add the eggs, vanilla, cream, milk, vinegar, or lemon juice.

 Cooking